LLNL/LH2Transfer/README.md

+# LH2 Transfer Simulation

 The code LH2TS (for “LH2 Transfer Simulation”) enables to calculate the wasted H2 due to transfer and boil-off while using LH2 as a fuel for transportation.
 More specifically, a reduced lumped-parameter model simulates thermodynamic states in 2 vessels (one feeding, one receiving) using mass and energy balances for each control volume (vapor and liquid, in each vessel) and relying on 2-phase behavior and heat transfer models specific to cryogenic fluids (self consistent theory of dynamical condensation/evaporation – see references for details).
 This code was developed and tested using MATLAB R2013b and REFPROP DLL version 9.1 for parahydrogen [1], on a laptop PC running on 64-bit Windows 10 Enterprise (2016), with an Intel Core -7-6600U CPU @ 2.60 GHz and a 16.0 GB RAM.

+# Description of the files

 The simulation code consists of 9 MATLAB files that should be located in the same folder:
 -	runNominal.m : runs the overall code